bawjensen/Build-Trees/README.md

 ## Tech Stack

-The tech stack for this project was almost MEAN, just missing the Angular.js portion.
-It was built using Node.js for the data gathering/processing as well as web server code.
+This project was built using the MEAN tech stack.
 MongoDB was used to temporarily store data before processing, with the final storage method being a simple JSON file system.
-Express was used where needed.
-Finally, Google's MDL was used for the front-end design work.
+Express wasn't really used, given that the site is hosted statically by GitHub.
+Angular.js was used for the front-end routing aspect of the framework.
+Node.js was used for the initial data gathering/processing.
+Lastly, Google's MDL was used for the front-end design work.

 The final product makes heavy use of d3.js to display a variation on a [Sankey Diagram](https://en.wikipedia.org/wiki/Sankey_diagram), depicting the various item builds that summoners used on various champions in specified games of League of Legends, which was supplied as part of the challenge parameters.